Distributional convergence for the number of symbol comparisons used by QuickSort: Introduction, review of related literature and summary

 \subsection{Summary}

-This paper establishes, for a broad class of sources, a limiting distribution for the number $S_n$ of symbol comparisons for \QuickSort.
-We tried without success to mimic the approach used in~\cite{fn2010} for {\tt QuickQuant}.
-The approach used in this paper, very broadly put, is to relate the count $S_n$ of symbol comparisons to various counts of key comparisons and then rely (heavily) on the result of R\'{e}gnier~\cite{r1989}.
-Like Fill and Janson~\cite{fj2004, fj2010}, we will find it much more convenient to work mainly in continuous time than in discrete time, but we will also ``de-Poissonize'' our result.
-In the continuous-time setting and notation established at~\eqref{ytbinary} (but without limiting attention to the standard binary source), we will prove in this paper, assuming that the source is suitably ``tame'' (in a sense to be made precise), that
+This paper establishes, for a broad class of sources, a limiting distribution for the number $S_n$ of symbol comparisons for \texttt{QuickSort}.
+We tried without success to mimic the approach used in~\cite{fn2010} for \texttt{QuickQuant}.
+The approach used in this paper, very broadly put, is to relate the count $S_n$ of symbol comparisons to various counts of key comparisons and then rely (heavily) on the result of R\' {e}gnier~\cite{r1989}.
+Like Fill and Janson~\cite{fj2004,fj2010}, we will find it much more convenient to work mainly in continuous time than in discrete time, but we will also ``de-Poissonize'' our result.
+In the continuous-time setting and notation established at~\eqref {ytbinary} (but without limiting attention to the standard binary source), we will prove in this paper, assuming that the source is suitably ``tame'' (in a sense to be made precise), that

 for some random variable~$Y$.
-Following the lead of~\cite{r1989} and~\cite{fn2010}, we will use the natural coupling discussed in \refS{SS:introduction}.
-Under a mild tameness condition that becomes more stringent as $p \in [2, \infty)$ increases, we will in fact establish convergence in $L^p$; see our main \refT{T:main} for a precise statement.
-In particular, for any g-tamed source as defined in Remark 2.3(a)---for example, for any (nondegenerate) memoryless source---we have convergence in $L^p$ for every finite~$p$.
+Following the lead of~\cite{r1989} and~\cite{fn2010}, we will use the natural coupling discussed in \refS {SSintroduction}.
+Under a mild tameness condition that becomes more stringent as $p \in[2, \infty)$ increases, we will, in fact, establish convergence in $L^p$ (see our main \refT{Tmain} for a precise statement).
+In particular, for any g-tamed source as defined in Remark \ref{rem2.3}(a) [e.g., for any (nondegenerate) memoryless source] we have convergence in $L^p$ for every finite~$p$.
 Nondegeneracy of the distribution of~$Y$ is proved by Bindjeme and Fill~\cite{bfnondeg}; thus the denominator~$t$ used in~\eqref{main} is not too large to get an interesting limiting distribution.

-{\bf Outline of the paper.\ }After carefully describing in \refS{SS:source} the probabilistic models used to govern the generation of keys, reviewing in \refS{SS:known} four known results about the number of key comparisons we will need in our analysis of symbol comparisons, and listing in \refS{SS:tools} the other basic probability tools we will need, in \refS{S:main} we state and prove our main continuous-time result about convergence in distribution for the number of symbol comparisons.
-We extend the result by de-Poissonization to discrete time in \refS{S:dePoi}.
+\textit{Outline of the paper}.
+After carefully describing in \refS {SSsource} the probabilistic models used to govern the generation of keys, reviewing in \refS{SSknown} four known results about the number of key comparisons we will need in our analysis of symbol comparisons and listing in \refS{SStools} the other basic probability tools we will need, in \refS{Smain} we state and prove our main continuous-time result about convergence in distribution for the number of symbol comparisons.
+We extend the result by de-Poissonization to discrete time in \refS{SdePoi}.